aijianiula0601/ge2eloss-svf/README.md

 # ge2eloss-svf
-Tensorflow implementation of Generalized End-to-End Loss for speaker verification, proposed by google in 2017 in https://arxiv.org/pdf/1710.10467.pdf
+Tensorflow implementation of Generalized End-to-End Loss for speaker verification, proposed by google on 2017 in https://arxiv.org/pdf/1710.10467.pdf

 # Environment
 python3.7,tensorflow-gpu==1.4.0